 - If the minor changes jobs, a new work permit must be obtained.

-- Employers keep work permits on file for three years.
+- Employers are strongly encouraged to keep work permits on file for three years.

 Minors 14 and 15 years of age may not be employed or permitted to:

 - Work more than 4 hours on any day or more than 23 hours in any week when school is in session.